The ill-judged legal case that opened the floodgates to X-rated space opera parodies.

 The sex scenes come in lengthy bursts between the storyline scenes – 90 minutes of the 150-minute movie are sex scenes, but the scenes between them are surprisingly long, so it’s unsurprising that when the sex scenes do appear, they are pretty thorough.
 And yes, before you ask – Princess Leia does have sex with Darth Vader and Luke (the latter in a three-way with Han), which is all sorts of wrong if you think about the wider story arc!

-More recently, Digital Playground have gone all out on Star Wars porn, with Star Wars: The Last Temptation, Star Wars Underworld and two volumes of Parodies Awaken.
+More recently, Digital Playground has gone all out on Star Wars porn, with Star Wars: The Last Temptation, Star Wars Underworld and two volumes of Parodies Awaken.
 We haven’t seen any of these, so we can only say that they look pretty impressive.
-Digital Playground are the producers of the Pirates XXX films, which set new standards for production quality, so I’d imagine that these films would be well worth a look for the Star Wars porn enthusiast.
+Digital Playground is the producer of the Pirates XXX films, which set new standards for production quality, so I’d imagine that these films would be well worth a look for the Star Wars porn enthusiast.

 Meanwhile, for those with more specialised tastes, Anastasia Pierce has made Rogue One: A Fetish Parody, which boasts an all-female cast and the bondage elements strangely missing from the original Star Wars.
 And if that isn’t to your taste, you could check out the all-male 2016 production, Star Wars: A Gay XXX Parody from Men.com – arguably closer to the very male-heavy world of the original Star Wars film.
 And for virtual reality fans, there’s the VR parody Slave Leia, in which you get to be a virtual Jabba the Hut.